 You can sign up for education emails on Employing someone (PAYE).
 This is a free service to provide you with emails from HMRC that are tailored to your needs.
 It is different to subscribing for PAYE update alerts.
 They are designed to help you understand what you need to do and how to get it right first time.

-HMRC have lots of short videos for new employers on YouTube that you can watch, for example on Help with payroll IDs, Payments after leaving and Taking on a new employee with/without a P45.
+HMRC have lots of short videos for new employers on YouTube (in the Help for new employers part) that you can watch, for example on Help with payroll IDs, Payments after leaving and Taking on a new employee with/without a P45.
 You don’t need to register to watch the YouTube videos.

 You can even follow HMRC on Twitter.